rseichter/language-email/README.md

 Author: Ralph Seichter

-This is my first ever Atom editor package.
+This is a "grammar" package for the [Atom](https://atom.io/) editor.
 It contains a "grammar" for email composition according to my personal tastes in terms of line length, tab style, quote-level-highlighting, etc.

 Your mileage may vary. ;-)